 Single tickets are sold at 32 HKD.
-There’s a round-trip ticket available too which cost less rather than buying them separately which already includes terrace access but because of the bus situation earlier I wasn’t able to take advantage of it. 😦
+There’s a round-trip ticket with terrace access available too which cost less rather than buying them separately but because of the bus situation earlier I wasn’t able to take advantage of it. 😦

 Click me to see video of the Victoria Harbour while in the tram.